There’s no better way to improve confidence in ethical hacking skills than to put them to the test.

 Some of the features available in DVIA are:

 OWASP Mutillidae II

 Mutillidae II is an open-source and free program developed by OWASP.
 Many security enthusiasts have utilized it since it provides an easy-to-use online hacking environment.
 It features a variety of vulnerabilities as well as recommendations to help the user to exploit them.
 This web application is for you to brush up on your abilities if penetration testing or hacking is your pastime.

-It contains a variety of vulnerabilities to test, including click-jacking and authentication bypass, and more.
-In its vulnerabilities section, it also includes subcategories that provide further alternatives.
+It contains a variety of vulnerabilities to test, including click-jacking, authentication bypass, and more.
+Its vulnerabilities section, also includes subcategories that provide further alternatives.

 You’ll need to install XAMPP on your system.
 However, Mutillidae includes XAMPP.
 Even switching between secure and insecure modes is possible.
 Mutillidae is a complete lab environment that includes everything you need.